figpii/figpii-wordpress-plugin/README.md

 **Instructions**

-1. Upload the entire 'wp-figpii' folder to the '/wp-content/plugins/' directory
+1. Upload the entire 'figpii' folder to the '/wp-content/plugins/' directory

 2. Activate the plugin through the 'Plugins' menu in WordPress

+3. You will see FigPii on your left-side menu, click there and fill in your access key. (you can retrieve your access key from https://figpii.com/dashboard)

 **Changelog**